 The aim was for the discussion to be open and transparent, and as representative as possible.
 They were independent of Australian Government processes and views.

 Feedback from the dialogues formed a key part of Australia’s input into the Food Systems Pre-Summit and Summit.

-This table summarises previous National Food Systems Summit Dialogues held by the Department of Agriculture, Water and the Environment and provides links to webinar recordings and transcripts.
+This table summarises previous National Food Systems Summit Dialogues held by the Department of Agriculture, Fisheries and Forestry and provides links to webinar recordings and transcripts.

 |Webinar and date||Discussion topics||Presenters||Recording and transcript|

 |Growing Greener – food production and a healthy environment 13 May 2021||

 |Future proofing our food systems – boosting resilience 20 May 2021||

 |Eating for our health and the environment - balancing nutrition and sustainability 27 May 2021||

 |Australian Food Systems – addressing shared challenges 9 June 2021||

 |Agricultural innovation – building better food systems 13 July 2021||